In this article, I’m gonna share you with 5 effective strategies for how to EQ drums in audio mixing?

 - You can also tune the hi-hats with the 5th interval or the base note.

-There are several approaches to tune drums but the main concept is to make it more clear and melodic that must company the pitch of the song.
+There are several approaches to tuning drums but the main concept is to make it more clear and melodic that must company the pitch of the song.

 Note: Don’t tune your kick in higher scales. always maintain its bass or you will ruin the song.